jake-44/Research/README.md

 https://dataconomy.com/2023/09/18/microsoft-data-leak-wiz-azure/

 ## 2023-10-03 - Quishing <a name="qr"></a>
-to suggest some ways we can reduce the risk of the QR code phishing (Quishing) campaign TTPs.
+Suggest some ways we can reduce the risk of the QR code phishing (Quishing) campaign TTPs.
 We can derive a lot of tactics for QR code phishing from normal phishing emails, where obtaining user credentials is the motivation for attack.
 With this in mind, we can conduct proper end user training.
 •	Approach external emails with caution.
 Especially those asking for credentials or personal information.
 •	If no QR code activity is applicable for the environment to include vendor and client communication, inform your team that this should not be expected.
 (QR code policy)
 •	If a trusted sender is requesting a QR code to be scanned, report the email or ask them to send the content in another form.
 (Confirm with sender via out-of-band channel)